danmackinlay/pattern_machine/README.md

 TODO
 ------

+* fix bar position features - currently totally broken.

   * weight features to de-favour annoying ones such as bar position

-* fix bar position features - currently totally broken
-* fix per-note-rate feature. ill-posed and broken ATM
+* fix per-note-rate feature. ill-posed and broken ATM.
+Even if it didn't glitch out to 0, I didn't code it to translate across songs.
 * more generous compound feature search which allows features to appear which are *ONLY* interaction terms, despite both parents not being significant
+* work out how to do a rapid interaction feature seach which accounts for diameter
 * hint hdf chunk size http://pytables.github.io/usersguide/optimization.html#informing-pytables-about-expected-number-of-rows-in-tables-or-arrays
 * trim data set to save time http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/#how_large_the_training_set_should_be?
-* use feature selection to save time? http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/#feature_selection_tool
+* use formal feature selection to save time? http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/#feature_selection_tool
 * Switch to pure python using liblinear http://www.csie.ntu.edu.tw/~cjlin/liblinear/

-  NB very slow in liblineaR atm - no nice optimisations for logistic regression or binary factors
+  NB Maybe not.
+Very slow in liblineaR atm - no nice optimisations for logistic regression or binary factors as in glmnet/R
 * save metadata:
   * MAX_AGE
   * matrix dimensions
   * source dataset
-  * bludgeon R into actually reading the fucking metadata Grrrr R.
 * factor mapping
 * call into R using rpy2 or even subprocess
-  * although probably rpy is slower than hdf5, so I should just spawn a script that uses hdf5
 * predict inter-event times - would be a natural multiple classification task
 * Alternate Fold Idea: simply segment betweeen EVENTS, so as to preserve individual obs together while forgetting songs.
 This requires us to folkd on eventId not obsId.